-8: Advanced Analysis
+Chapter 8: Advanced Analysis

 LabScribe includes modules designed to analyze data related to specific physiological processes.
 Separately licensed analysis modules include PV Loops (Pressure-Volume Loops), intravascular Blood Pressure, ECG data, ERG data, and Metabolic recordings.
 The Normalization module (accessed by right-clicking in a data channel and selecting Normalization) calibrates and standardizes the diameter of small vessels for experiments using wire myographs.
 AutoMark Peaks analyzes recordings with peak data.
 Except for the Normalization module, these Advanced Analysis routines can be accessed from the Advanced menu.
-Some of these analysis require a separate license.
-Contact iWorx for more information.
 Calculations specific to each analysis are computed from automarked data points and the results are displayed in the appropriate analysis windows.

-8.1 PV Loop Analysis
+PV Loop Analysis with LabScribe